The Logistics of Caring

 Enhancing community well-being through road safety and humanitarian relief and resilience

-For more information about our diversity programs, download the 2014 Social Impact Report.
+For more information about our environmental efforts, download the 2016 Social Impact Report.

-UPS employees are passionate about making the world a better place, which is why they volunteered more than 2.35 million hours in local communities with their favorite nonprofit organizations last year.
+UPS employees are passionate about making the world a better place, which is why they contribute millions of volunteer hours to their local communities and their favorite nonprofit organizations each year.
 The UPS Foundation provides those organizations with the operational expertise, leadership development and technology enhancements they need to tackle today's societal challenges.

 Local Grants Program